stbnrivas/howtos/js.webpack.md

 webpack is a bundler for js script images css typescript ... webpack is an advance from gulp or trunt because, webpack can do task like gulp and group like minifyjs but can handle js dependences

-webpac is a bundler of js dependences minifying and join all project to one or multiples js files by default webpack doesn't build css from sass, or minify html, instead build sass file and convert to js that is executed without mention css or sass file without link tag into header of html document
+webpack is a bundler of js dependences minifying and join all project to one or multiples js files by default webpack doesn't build css from sass, or minify html, instead build sass file and convert to js that is executed without mention css or sass file without link tag into header of html document

 ## concepts